 The specific nutrients in nut butter vary depending on the type of nut, but all nuts are good sources of healthy fats.
 The Mayo Clinic reports that nuts help improve cholesterol levels.
 A serving of nut butter is a great source of valuable nutrients.

 Not all nut butters have healthful ingredients.
 Many brands contain only ground-up nuts, but some include added salt and sugar.
-Some use partially hydrogenated oil — a source of unhealthy trans fats, according to the U.S. Food and Drug Administration.
-Be sure to check the label before selecting a nut butter.
+Some use partially hydrogenated oil — a source of unhealthy trans fats, according to the

 While nuts are fantastic sources of nutritious vitamins and minerals, they’re also high in calories.
 If you eat a lot of nuts or nut butters, cut back on calories in other areas.
 The American Heart Association notes that a healthy daily serving is just a handful of nuts.